ElectronicRave/RP-Launcher/README.md

 ## Home Screen

-In the home screen you will find information about the battery level and current time
+In the home screen you will find information about the battery level, charging status and current time

 In the home screen you can navigate your Systems using your D-pad or use the touchscreen to: